 Perhaps the most significant difference between the

-A dynamic mic, on the other hand, is specific to one focused sound being fed directly into the mic.
+Condenser mics are best at capturing delicate and multiple tones.
+A condenser is more sensitive and made to obtain all sounds within the room.
+On the other hand, a dynamic mic is specific to one focused sound being fed directly into the mic.
 It is less sensitive to details and sounds around.

 The polar patterns of the 2100x and